deanturpin/brighton/README.md

-# Things to do in Brighton
+# Things to see and do

 ## Museums